Dev-cyril/alx-low_level_programming/0x15-file_io/README.md

-This directory aims to solve problems relationg to c-file I/O
+This directory aims to solve problems relating to c-file I/O